-The Lower Seymour Conservation Reserve includes 5,668-hectares of parkland that’s home to amazing mountain bike and hiking trails, excellent fishing at picturesque Rice Lake and in the river, and exciting canoe and kayak opportunities for groups on the Seymour River.
+The Lower Seymour Conservation Reserve includes 5,668-hectares of parkland.
+It’s home to amazing mountain bike and hiking trails, and excellent fishing at picturesque Rice Lake and in the river.
+The area is also where you’ll find exciting canoe and kayak opportunities for groups on the Seymour River.

 The park is open every day of the year from dawn until dusk.

 In addition to all its hiking and mountain biking trails, the prime two attractions at the Lower Seymour Conservation Reserve are Rice Lake and the Seymour Valley Trailway (which is also known as the Seymour Demonstration Forest).

 Rice Lake is a beautiful lake for fishing and walking around.
 See Rice Lake for more information (and a video) about this wonderful North Shore oasis in the forest.